-New Mineral Absorption Enhancers Found,
+Transcript: New Mineral Absorption Enhancers Found

-According to the swine information center, pork is an excellent source of a number of nutrients, including iron and zinc.
-When you see on a label that somethingorother is a quoteunquote “good source” of some nutrient, that’s actually a legal definition. meaning it has to have at least 10% of the daily value of that particular nutrient.
-It says nothing about the goodness of the food choice itself.
+According to the Swine Information Center, pork is an excellent source of a number of nutrients, including iron and zinc.
+When you see on a label that something or other is a “good source” of some nutrient, that’s actually a legal definition—meaning it has to have at least 10% of the daily value of that particular nutrient.
+It says nothing about the excellence of the food choice itself.

 It always comes back to food as a package deal.
 It is impossible to get the calcium in dairy, for example, without also getting the hormones.
-Or the iron in beef without the saturated fat.
-So these aren’t necessarily good sources of nutrients after all, because we can’t get one without the other—unless, we get our nutrients from non-animal sources.
+Or the iron in beef, without the saturated fat.
+So these aren’t necessarily “good” sources of nutrients after all, because we can’t get one without the other—unless, we get our nutrients from non-animal sources.

-In fact, the whole allium family of vegetables, was recently found to have a “promoting influence on the bioaccessibility of iron and zinc”.
-Here’s the bioaccessibility of iron and zinc in a serving of brown rice, cooked with one clove of garlic; cooked with two cloves of garlic.
+In fact, the whole allium family of vegetables was recently found to have a “promoting influence[s] on the bioaccessibility of iron and zinc…” Here’s the bioaccessibility of iron and zinc in a serving of brown rice, cooked with one clove of garlic; cooked with two cloves of garlic.
 We see the same thing with onions.
-Here’s normalized data for brown rice plain, then eaten at the same meal with one thin slice of onion; or two thin slices of onion.
+Here’s normalized data for brown rice plain, then eaten at the same meal with one thin slice of onion, or, two thin slices of onion.
 So up to 50% more absorption.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
-This is just an approximation of the audio contributed by Serena
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
+This is just an approximation of the audio contributed by Serena.